Searching for Gita, the Little Pearl: Part 7

 From Part 6

-Principal Neville calls Officer Raymond Hargrove into his office to show him the letter to Mrs. Wronski written by student Margaret Andrews, which had confronted her about her delusions of Gita still being a child.
-Raymond is angry, heart broken and ashamed to find out his mother was behind it all.
-He is also concerned that she may be experiencing mental decline of some sort.
-He goes home to confront her.
+Principal Neville called Raymond Hargrove into his office to show him a letter a student named Margaret Andrews wrote to Mrs. Wronski, confronting her about her delusions of Gita still being a child.
+Raymond was angry, heartbroken and ashamed to find out his mother was behind it all.
+He was also concerned that she may be experiencing a mental decline of some sort.
+He confronted her in her living room.

 "I had a meeting today with Mr. Neville about little Margaret Andrews and what you said to her.
-Don't look clueless, you know darn well who Margaret is."
+Don't look clueless at me like that, you know darn well who Margaret is."